blog

 Drawn by memories and a curiosity about my grandparents, in the Spring of 2018 I visited the Evergreen or Lynedoch Cemetery where they are buried.

-I knew about the village of Lynedoch – about 15 km southwest of Simcoe – from the odd mention in conversations with my grandparents – I may even have mowed the cemetery lawn there when I did mowing jobs with Stinky at other graveyards.
+I knew about the village of Lynedoch – about 15 km southwest of Simcoe – from the odd mention in conversations with my grandparents – decoration day (adorning grave sites with flowers or plants) was an important annual event to my grandparents.
+I may even have mowed the cemetery lawn there when I did mowing jobs with Stinky at other graveyards.
 Finding the cemetery took some sleuthing because I did not know it went by the name Evergreen.
 When I did learn the new name, I remember instantly thinking about and making a non-existent connection to Nicholas “Evergreen” Hughes, revered founder of the Montreal Snowshoe Club in 1843 (see my Tramps blog re Montreal snowshoeing stories and this entry in the Canadian Encyclopedia).
 Unexpectedly, my visit to the Lynedoch cemetery turned out to be a very inspiring experience for me.

 Within seconds, I realized the name of origin, “Hall,” was the last name of my Uncle Lloyd and Aunt Twila, owners of the first farm where I hung kiln in tobacco harvest.
-Their son, Brad, my cousin, was killed in a motorcycle accident in his late teens.
+Their son, Brad, my cousin who often visited and played with Rick and me, was killed in a motorcycle accident in his late teens.
 I had never really connected the name Hall to Card and/or Morrow!
 And then I went around to the other side of the gravestone:

 I found Gram’s grave marker…

 but could not find Bruce’s anywhere.
-Then I just started to shake, as though I were chilled to the bone and I don’t get cold and it wasn’t that cold of a day.
+Then I just started to shake, as though I were chilled to the bone and I don’t get cold and it wasn’t that cold a day.
 It wasn’t scary or unbearable, just odd, a complete cold passing through me.
 Instantly, I thought of the legendary Sam MGee, in Robert Service’s famous, The Cremation of Sam McGee and the indescribable, intolerable cold Sam felt in the winter gold fields around Dawson City; I felt Sam’s cold.
-And, we, my grandparents and I used to go the “cold storage” at the small store about a mile south of the farm; you could walk into the freezer area to retrieve frozen meets (there was only a fridge on the farm) and the cold I felt at Lynedoch reminded me then and there of that cold storage cold.
+And, we, my grandparents and I used to go the “cold storage” at the small store about a mile south of the farm; you could walk into the freezer area to retrieve frozen meets (there was only a small fridge with a tiny, always frost-lined freezer at the fridge top on the farm) and the cold I felt at Lynedoch reminded me then and there of that cold storage, sort of dry-ice cold.
 As I stood there shaking, I was trying to take pictures and looked down to see what looked like a small stone in the ground.
 Turns out, I was standing on Bruce’s grave-marker…

 It had completely overgrown with sod about 2 inches thick.
 So, I excavated it …